IntelRealSense/realsense-ros/README.md

 - **publish_odom_tf**: If True (default) publish TF from odom_frame to pose_frame.

-### RGBD Point Cloud
+### Point Cloud
-Here is an example of how to start the camera node and make it publish the RGBD point cloud using aligned depth topic.
+Here is an example of how to start the camera node and make it publish the point cloud using the pointcloud option.
 ```bash
 roslaunch realsense2_camera rs_camera.launch filters:=pointcloud
 ```